Mahmoudz/Porto/README.md

 Section are another very important aspect in the Porto architecture.

 A **Section** is a group of related containers.
-It can be a **service** _(micro or bigger)_, or a sub-system within the main system, or antyhing else.
+It can be a **service** _(micro or bigger)_, or a sub-system within the main system, or anything else.

 *Think of a Section as a rows of containers on a cargo ship.
 Well organized containers in rows, speeds up the loading and unloading of related containers for a specific customer.*

 The basic definition of a Section is a folder that contains related Containers.
-However the benifits are huge.
+However the benefits are huge.
 (A section is equivalent to a bounded context from the Domain-driven design) Each section represents a portion of your system and is completely isolated from other sections.

-A Section can be deployed separatly.
+A Section can be deployed separately.

 #### Example 1: